top of page

 In Her Own Hand: What Book Treasures Came to the 1893 Chicago World's Fair?

-Credit: Evert A. Duyckinck, courtesy of the University of Texas at Austin
+Credit: Charlotte Brontë by Evert A. Duyckinck, courtesy of the University of Texas at Austin

 The Possibilities of a Handwritten Name

-And then the day came when my sister was handed her first library card.
-She took her pile of books, wrapped in her arms, up to the library desk.
-She could check them out in her own name.
+Sunlight streamed into the children's room as the librarian handed my older sister her first library card.
+Patrice checked out a pile of colorful books using her own name.
 It was exciting and important.
 I had to experience that for myself!

 Seeing the yearning in my eyes, I still remember the librarian explaining in words to this effect: